mindongdong/health-record/README.md

-# meditouch
+# MediTouch

-Welcome to the GitHub repository of meditouch! meditouch is an innovative mobile application designed to empower users with an intuitive way of tracking their health symptoms.
+meditouch is an innovative mobile application designed to empower users with an intuitive way of tracking their health symptoms.
 Leveraging the power of a 3D human model view, meditouch provides a unique approach to health tracking that aims to be both user-friendly and comprehensive.

 ## Overview